ikburmi/ios-final-project/README.md

 # Encore
 ## Description
 Encore is a concert rating app where users can search for past concerts, rate them across various categories, and keep a log of every show they've attended.
 It was made with Swift, SwiftUI, SwiftData, and Setlist.fm API.
-## Future Iterations
-- Adding concert images to your description
-- Viewing other profiles and their concert ratings
-- A yearly review which displays stats on your average ratings, top genres, etc.
 ## Features
 - Search by artist to find concert and tour data from Setlist.fm
 - Rate the concert by Vocals, Setlist, Venue, and Visual Production to assign the concert an auto-calculated overall score